bbrujas/core/README.md

 - **/getAllPraises**: Returns a list of all the praises that have happened with *toad.network church* contract.
 - **/getWeeklyPraises**: Returns a list of all the praises that have happened with *toad.network church* contract on **current week**.

+> @dev: there's an additional [tcms.postman_collection.json](./tcms.postman_collection.json) file that contains a PostMan collection set with the corresponding resources to test.

 ## relevant details

 *tcms* relies on two different files: